 Many autistic people have coexisting mental and physical conditions.
 These higher rates of health complications throughout the life course may result in elevated risk of early mortality.
 Research shows the causes of death to be diverse, including chronic conditions (such as cancer and seizures), accidents (such as choking on food and accidental poisoning), and health complications due to medication side effects.
-73 Additionally, the research suggests that even though autistic individuals die more by suicide and present with more self-harm than do their non-autistic peers, the association can be explained by co-occurring mental health conditions.
-74, 75 To address these significant health disparities, it is necessary to increase implementation of services, evidence-based approaches, and trauma-informed care.
+Additionally, the research suggests that even though autistic individuals die more by suicide and present with more self-harm than do their non-autistic peers, the association can be explained by co-occurring mental health conditions.
+To address these significant health disparities, it is necessary to increase implementation of services, evidence-based approaches, and trauma-informed care.
 76-78 Additional research around improved access to appropriate preventative mental health services and supports across the lifespan may also ameliorate mortality rates seen in the autistic population.
 Victimization remains a concern among autistic populations, particularly with regard to sexual violence, physical and online bullying/harassment, financial exploitation, and maltreatment.
 79-81 Professionals and providers must be properly trained to provide optimal support for autistic populations experiencing victimization.
 In addition, there is a need for more training and supports to help autistic people learn how to recognize exploitative behavior, advocate for themselves, and seek help from others when needed.
+Individuals with communication challenges, intellectual disabilities, and/or high support needs may be particularly susceptible to victimization, health complications, and early mortality.
+Services to address health and safety issues must therefore be appropriately tailored to meet the needs of these subsets of the autism community.

 There also is a need for the healthcare system to emphasize increasing access to health services in underserved populations and cultural competency among service providers.
 Language barriers have already been noted as a factor in the decreasing number of hours of direct services received by non-English speaking families compared to English-speaking families.
 For example, a substantially lower percentage of Latino children receive school-based occupational therapy (OT) and physical therapy (PT), and a moderately lower percentage receive PT outside of school compared with non-Latino White children.
 Additional research is needed to improve access to supports and services for families with limited English proficiency.
 Further, there is a need to understand and consider diverse experiences, preferences, and values in the design and provision of autism services for families and their children.

 Overall, it is important to continue to support research to test quality services and supports as well as evidence-based interventions that can be scaled up and implemented in any community setting and be accessible through health insurance coverage.
-Although additional research on the utilization of community-based organizations is needed, studies suggests that with greater adoption, implementation, and sustained utilization of evidence-based practices within community-based care settings, there can be significant improvement of appropriate service delivery to individuals with autism.
+Although additional research on the utilization of community-based organizations is needed, studies suggests that with greater adoption, implementation, and sustained utilization of evidence-based practices within community-based care settings, there can be significant improvement of appropriate service delivery to individuals with across the spectrum.

 Additionally, efforts to improve access to high quality autism-related mental health services would require explicit attention to the organization and financing of these mental health services.